auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-profile-mgmt.md

 ## Metadata

 In addition to the Normalized User Profile information, [Metadata](/users/concepts/overview-user-metadata) can be stored in an Auth0 user profile.
-Metadata provides a way to store information that did not originate from an identity provider or can be used as a way to store information that overrides what an identity provider supplied.
+Metadata provides a way to store information that did not originate from an identity provider, or can be used as a way to store information that overrides what an identity provider supplied.

 ::: panel Best Practice
 Use of Metadata should follow Auth0 [best practice guidance](/best-practices/user-data-storage-best-practices#metadata).
 Metadata storage is not designed to be a general purpose data store, and you should still use your own external storage facility when possible.
 Metadata size and complexity should also be kept to a minimum, and the Auth0 Management API has a strict set of guidance when it comes to updating and/or deleting metadata associated with a user.